RohanPengonda/Ro-s_Portfolio/README.md

 - `src/data/skillCategories.js` - Skills and technologies
 - `src/data/navLinksData.js` - Navigation links

-### Analytics Setup
-To enable analytics tracking:

-1. Add your Google Analytics ID to the Analytics component
-2. Or integrate with your preferred analytics service
-3. Update tracking events as needed

 ### Form Submission

 The contact form currently simulates submission.
 To enable real form submission:

 1. Set up a backend API endpoint